 - Category: Network News

-The nonprofit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to all writers, in all genres, at all stages of development.
-For additional information, and to register, visit www.ncwriters.org.
+The nonprofit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to writers at all stages of development.
+For additional information, visit www.ncwriters.org.

 - Category: Network News

-For more information about NaNoWriMo, click here.
+For more information about the NCWN Squire Summer Writing Workshops 2021, and to register, click here.